Pinkuu108/Citizen_Reports_App/README.md

 # 🏛 Citizen Reports App – Spring Boot Project

 Citizen Reports App is a Spring Boot MVC web application that provides dynamic search and reporting capabilities for citizen plan data.
 The application uses database-driven dropdown filters (no hardcoded values) to ensure flexibility and scalability.
-Users can perform multi-criteria searches, view results instantly, export reports to PDF & Excel, and send reports via email.
+Users can perform multi-criteria searches, view results instantly, export reports to PDF & Excel, and share reports via email.

 ------------------------------------------------------------